Lilliputian Hitcher: Production

-In 1993, Gainax published a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), containing the initial synopsis for the planned episodes.
-For the first twelve episodes aired, the company roughly followed the schedule envisioned by the "Proposal," with only a few minor script differences.
+In 1993, Gainax worte a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), containing the initial synopsis for the planned episodes.
+The Proposal document was then published in 1994.
+For the first twelve episodes aired, the company roughly followed the schedule envisioned by the first draft, with only a few minor script differences.
 From the thirteenth episode onward, however, the production deviated from the original plan of the writers and from what was initially envisioned in the submission document.
 The thirteenth episode of the series was to be titled "What comes after fear" (恐怖の後に来るものは, Kyōfu no nochi ni kuru mono wa); during the installment Shinji would be defeated in combat and trapped inside an Angel, beginning a trilogy of episodes with the same basic theme.
 The staff in progress abandoned the original project, and some of the ideas for the trilogy were later transferred and condensed into the sixteenth episode.
 According to Michael House, translator at the time for Gainax, the phrase "The end point of evolution is death," uttered by Gendo during "Lilliputian Hitcher," represents a watershed within the series' production.
 Neon Genesis Evangelion's main director Hideaki Anno in the making initially intended to give the story a happy ending, but during production he realized that he had created characters that were too problematic, so he changed his plans.
 According to Hiroki Azuma, a culture critic who personally interviewed the director, Anno during the airing of the series began to criticize otaku, whom he considered too closed-minded and introverted, so he changed his original plans by creating a more dramatic and introspective story toward the middle of the series.

 Mitsuo Iso, Akio Satsukawa, and Anno wrote the script; Tensai Okamura handled the storyboards and served as director, while Masahiko Otsuka worked as assistant director.
 Kazuya Kise took the role as a chief animator, and worked with Ise as assistant character designer.
 Mitsuo Iso originally joined the project as an animator, but he actively entered other jobs by freely coming up with various ideas and writing about them to the director every day.
 Iso initially wrote a very long original script full of science fiction concepts, but Akio Satsukawa had to rework it and remove some concepts.
 Only later did Anno take over, who made other changes before drafting the final script.
 The ending of the final draft was a little disappointing for Iso, because it was forcibly connected to a plot that he had planned to use in another episode.